nbgrp/singlea/src/Bundles/Redis/README.md

 ## Documentation

-You can find documentation of this bundle in the ["Bundles > Redis"](https://nbgrp.github.io/singlea/bundles/redis/) section of the SingleA project documentation on https://nbgrp.github.io/singlea/.
+You can find documentation for this bundle in the ["Bundles > Redis"](https://nbgrp.github.io/singlea/bundles/redis/) section of the SingleA project documentation on https://nbgrp.github.io/singlea/.